newatoms/beta/_private/pitches/stby.md

 ### Method

 We can show important steps in their research process and what other fields could learn from this.

-Interview needed.
+> Interview or additional information needed.

 ### Outcome